 Across-the-Board (Home and Away) Is seated at the finish of each race, perpendicular to the wall in order to see each lane's finish placement.
 Works with the volunteer from the opposing team to mark a sheet with lane finish order and hands it to the runner.

 Balloter - requires pre-meet training (Home and Away) Acts as the middle part of the relay of scores/times between the timers and the Computer Official.
 You will receive timing slips, filled out by the timers.
 Each swimmer will have three recorded times and your role is to find and circle the middle time, or average two times if one is missing.
 (Example: a swimmer is timed by three timers with finishes of: 35.64 seconds, 35.78 seconds and 35.81 seconds.
 You would circle 35.78) You will also ensure that the order of finish from the timers matches the order of finish from the Across-the-Board volunteers.
 The role will be explained in person, but this should give a good idea of the work.

 Ribbons (Home and Away- second half of meet only) Works with the Computer Official to attach stickers to the back of ribbons for the place finishers as the meet progresses and organizes them for the two teams to distribute.

-Time Reader (Home and Away) Time Readers are the persons who assist the Computer Official to read swimmers' finish times for recording into the computer by the Official.
+Computer Data Entry (Home and Away) These are the volunteers who assist the Computer Official to read swimmers' finish times for recording into the computer by the Official.
 Brief training will be provided prior to the meet.

 Volunteer Check-In (Home Only) This person works to check in volunteers to ensure that they have the proper instruction and equipment for their roles.
 The Volunteer Coordinator will work closely with this person.
 The bulk of this work comes before the meet/at the start of the meet and then again just before second half.
 (Second Half volunteer will need to report before the end of the first half)